- Food and Cooking»

-- 1-1 1/2 cups panko bread crumbs/stuffing mix, for the potato tot's crunchy topping
+- 1-1 1/2 cups panko bread crumbs, for the potato tot's crunchy topping

-- Add garlic powder, Italian seasoning, curry powder, and hot sauce, and mix well
+- Mix together the garlic powder, Italian seasoning, curry powder, and hot sauce.

-- To a small bowl, pour in the breadcrumbs, as well as any additional parmesan cheese and curry sauce (or any other seasoning) that you want to coat the potatoes with.
-Mix, although it doesn't matter if it's not mixed well
+- To a small bowl, mix the breadcrumbs and any additional parmesan cheese and curry powder that you want to coat the potatoes with.

-- Spread parchment paper over a baking sheet
+- Spread parchment paper over a baking sheet, or grease the pan.

-- Scoop out a small amount of the potato mix, shape into tot shape (if desired), roll into the egg whites if you want to, and then roll into the bread crumb mixture before placing on the baking sheet.
-Leave a little bit of space between them all, so they don't all turn into one big, massive tater tot!
+- Scoop out a small amount of the potato mix, shape into tot shape, roll into the egg whites, and then roll into the bread crumb mixture before placing on the baking sheet.
+Leave a little bit of space between them all, so they don't all turn into one big, massive tater tot.